Jintin/Swimat/README.md

 ### Configuration
 There are preferences in [Edit] -> [Swimat] menu you can set:

-- Indent type(tab, 2 space, 4 space)
+- Indent type(tab, 2 space, 3 space, 4 space)
 - Auto format when save swift file

 ## Contributing